Updated July 1, 2019

 Finding the Healthiest Microwave Popcorn

-Some of the brands touted they were gluten-free; popcorn is naturally gluten-free.
+Some of the brands touted they were gluten-free.
+Just an FYI: Popcorn is naturally gluten-free.

 I’ve ranked these from least healthy to healthiest.
 As you read down the list, you’ll see the bottom three or four have very subtle differences.Click Here to Grab 85 Healthy Snacks for the Teen